What is the Micro-Certificate in Environmental Metrics for Sustainability Reporting?

 - Practical Data Tools & Decision-Making: Learn to manage environmental metrics using Excel and Power BI, with real-world applications in GHG and waste reporting.

-By the end of the course, participants will be equipped with the skills to support their company’s sustainability efforts and create impactful environmental reports.
+By the end of the micro-certificate, participants will be equipped with the skills to support their company’s sustainability efforts and create impactful environmental reports.

 Who Should Enroll?